Data on Justice

 Our data follows a randomly selected sample of high school students in Greece over the last three grades of secondary education.
 Our data span ten cohorts between 2001 and 2011 and almost 150 schools.
 We have visited schools in large cities as well as in isolated islands and we are happy to have got our hands dirty in the collection of primary data.

-(3) Data on students' and teachers' class allocations, as well as teachers' daily schedules.
+(3) Data on students' and teachers' class allocations, students' exam schedules and teachers' daily schedules.

 This data follows a randomly selected sample of high school teachers over the last three grades of secondary education for around nine cohorts.
 I collected teachers' daily schedule (classes and subjects allocations) and I am matching them with teachers' personal characteristics.